History of Suresnes: Occupation

-"Emergency teams”, rescue groups staffed by stretcher-bearers and first-aiders to help with bombing and evacuation operations, were set up in early 1942 on the advice of the Paris branch of the French Red Cross.
+"Emergency teams", rescue groups staffed by stretcher-bearers and first-aiders to support bombing and evacuation operations, were set up in early 1942 at the advice of the Paris branch of the French Red Cross.
 The Red Cross had a local committee in Suresnes for some time, chaired by Madame Lecomte.
-The Suresnes teams are headed by Mrs. Canova and Metton.
+Mrs. Canova and Metton head the Suresnes teams.
 While the Red Cross provides some medical supplies, we have to rely on donors to supplement our equipment.
 After the events of April 4, 200 male and female volunteers were registered and trained by a team of 10 people.
-Specialist teams were also set up: with the help of companies, they were able to help clear bombed-out buildings.
-The Bernard-Moteurs and Électrification Nouvelle plants enabled one unit to supply electricity to the affected neighborhoods, while another was responsible for transporting the teams to the disaster areas.
+Specialist teams were also set up, and with the help of companies, they cleared bombed-out buildings.
+The Bernard-Moteurs and Électrification Nouvelle plants enabled one unit to supply electricity to the affected neighborhoods, while another unit transported the teams to the disaster areas.
 An office was set up at 6 Rue Émile-Zola, and a former mansion on Rue Fizeau (now the post office) was used for training exercises.
 At the beginning of 1944, there were 365 volunteers.
 In addition to the bombing raids on Suresnes, teams from the town also helped out after the bombing raids on La Chapelle, Courbevoie, Villacoublay, and Saint-Denis.
-Another team helped with food supplies: after buying vegetable fields, they brought their produce back to Suresnes and then distributed it among shopkeepers and emergency teams.
-During the Liberation of Paris, while some members of the emergency teams were taking part in the fighting, the supply team brought flour back to Suresnes and one of its members was wounded by bullets.
-The team made its final contribution after the Liberation after the German air force bombed the Batignolles district of Paris.
+Another team helped with food supplies: after buying produce from vegetable fields, they brought it back to Suresnes and distributed it among shopkeepers and emergency teams.
+During the Liberation of Paris, while some members of the emergency teams were taking part in the fighting, the supply team brought flour back to Suresnes, and one of its members was wounded by bullets.
+The team made its final contribution after the German air force bombed the Batignolles district of Paris.
 Members of the emergency teams also joined the 2nd AD and the 1st French Army.
 They were disbanded after the armistice.

 Left: Photograph of resistance fighter Noor Inayat Khan.

 Right: Her house at 23 Rue de la Tuilerie, where a plaque honors her memory.

 In the French Resistance, the movement with the most members in Suresnes was the Libération-Nord network.
 Its role was mainly to hinder the German war effort by paralyzing factories or passing on information.
 However, as the factories in Suresnes did not represent a major strategic interest, they were not the target of spectacular sabotage as in some neighboring communes.
-At the Liberation, volunteer resistance fighters were integrated into the FFI and FTP: there was no fighting in Suresnes, but some resistance fighters took part in police and clean-up operations.
+At the time of liberation, volunteer resistance fighters were integrated into the FFI and FTP; there was no fighting in Suresnes, but some resistance fighters took part in police and clean-up operations.
 Other Suresnois collaborated by showing their support for Marshal Pétain: some received small coffins or threatening letters framed in black, signifying the death that awaited them when the Allies arrived.
 At the time of the Liberation, some collaborators from Sures were put on trial, but the penalties were measured, and none were sentenced to death.